raspberrypilearning/from-me-to-you/en/step_2.md

 **Digital making** is learning about digital technology by making things.
 It starts with an idea of something to make and/or an issue to address.

-The **idea** for this project is to send a message to someone to let them know that you are thinking of them.

-You will make a **digital card** in Scratch with graphics, interaction, and sound.

-You will be able to share your digital card using the **web address** for your Scratch project.

 The digital making process looks like this:

 ```blocks3